DaniAkash/science-and-stardust/content/blog/what-are-we/index.md

 description: Understanding the toughest question ever known to man.
 ---

+## Before we start

+Have added a little intro about myself, you can [click here](#what-are-we) to directly skip to the blog post

 Not sure how exactly to put it but this morning I have decided to start writing my blog.

 For people who don't know me, I came up with the idea 💡 of Science & Stardust 🛰 blog almost three months ago!
 Since then, along with the idea, came, my writer's block 😩.
 I'm a programmer 👨‍💻 and I'm pretty good at it ✨.
 I have already written a [book](https://www.packtpub.com/web-development/javascript-example) before which is based on Javascript programming language, so I thought writing a science blog would be, you know, a "similar" experience of sorts...
 I even bragged on twitter how I'm gonna overcome my writer's block and just gonna start writing real soon!